Anna7595/Anna7595/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my phD about fragment based drug discovery
+- 🔭 I’m currently working on my PhD about fragment based drug discovery
 - 🌱 I’m currently learning in silico optimization methods